-How to catch rare Pokémon in Pokémon Go — Updated for Gen 2
+How to catch Raid Bosses and rares in Pokémon Go

 - ABC.
 Always be curving.
 Once you can nail Curve Ball every time, you'll get a 1.7x bonus every time.

 - Max out your medals.
-Some are easier to get then others but they consume no resources like Great or Ultra Balls or Razz Berries, so once you get them, that 1.05x to 1.3x is automatically applied each time.
+Some are easier to get than others but they consume no resources like Great or Ultra Balls or Razz Berries, so once you get them, that 1.1x to 1.3x is automatically applied each time.

 - Consistency counts.
 Aim for the smallest target you can nail every time.
 If that's Nice, it's nice.
 If that's Great or Excellent, even nicer.
-But better the bonus you get then then one you miss, and that extra 1.3 to 2x also doesn't consumer resources and can make a difference.
+But better the bonus you get then one you miss, and that extra 1.3 to 2x also doesn't consume resources and can make a difference.

 - Razz for real.
 Use Razz Berries when you need to.
 Unlike Great or Ultra Balls, you can't miss with a Razz Berry and its 1.5x bonus will last until you hit.
+For the new Golden Razz Berries, it's 2.5x!

 - Bump them Balls.
 Use Great and Ultra Balls to maximize your odds.
 You get an extra 1.5x for a Great Ball and 2x for an Ultra Ball so use them to get those super rare or hard to catch Pokémon.

-- Pinab Power: Use a Pinab Ball to get double Candy for any Pokémon you really want to evolve or power up.
+- Pinap Power: Use a Pinap Berry to get double Candy for any Pokémon you really want to evolve or power up.
 You can't use a Razz Berry as well, so use an Ultra Ball to make up the difference.

+- Nanab ain't nothing: Ostensible a Nanab Berry calms a Pokémon down, making it easier to hit.
+In the current game, though, it seems to make little to no real difference.

 Can you really catch any Pokémon?